This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 As mentioned, one of the key features of LiveCanvas is the HTML and CSS editor.
 You can switch to the HTML editor at any time, simply by clicking on a page element, such as a row, and then clicking on the appropriate menu item.

-To avoid confusion, the HTML editor only displays the HTML for the element you are editing.
+The HTML editor only displays the HTML for the element you are editing to avoid confusion.
 Also, as soon as you make any changes to the HTML, it’s applied to your page so you can see the results of your editing.

-Hopefully, that gives you an idea of how this page builder plugin works.
+Hopefully, that gives you how this page builder plugin works.
 Now let’s have a look at the pricing information.

 LiveCanvas WordPress Plugin Pricing Information